C o l i n M c M o r r a n

 We will cut through these repeating thought patterns and go beneath that constant mind chatter to a place of inner peace and stillness.
 The infinite potential and restorative energy found there will stay with you when you return to the trenches of your life, enabling you to cope better and hopefully bring back the joy of living.

 In this current climate I am offering online therapy for a range of issues including anxiety, depression, financial worries, fear of the future, bereavement, life transitions, self esteem, emotional disturbance, complex trauma, etc. This is just an overview of my services.

 Length of therapy will depend upon the nature of the issues presented, however I find that mid to long-term counselling gives the best results.

 I keep my client list small.
 I work with a maximum of five clients at any one time and so having no more than five counselling hours per week allows me the luxury of focusing my energies and skills more intensely both during and between sessions.

 Sessions are 60 minutes in length and typically take place once a week.

 1 hour session face to face: £50 - suspended due to COVID-19

 Bookings available Monday to Friday*

-I offer a free no obligation 30 minute telephone, online or face to face consultation.
+I offer a free no obligation 30 minute telephone or online consultation.